Our Girl 2020 start date, cast and first look at series 4

 Our Girl returns to BBC One in 2020 with its fourth series - here's all you need to know.

-Military drama Our Girl will be back soon with a new six-part series, written and created by Tony Grounds.
+Military drama Our Girl is currently airing with a new six-part series, written and created by Tony Grounds.

-Our Girl will start on BBC One and BBC iPlayer with air date for the first episode confirmed for Tuesday, March 24 at 9PM.
+Our Girl started on Tuesday, March 24 at 9PM on BBC One with new episodes continuing weekly on Tuesdays.
+You can watch episodes online as they air or catch up via BBC iPlayer here.

 Our Girl series 4 cast